-Required to complete the Associate of Arts (AA) and Associate of Science (AS) degrees.
+ical problems, and to develop the capacity for self-understanding.
+Science (AS) degrees.
 This plan is for students who wish to complete an associate degree and begin a career.

 California State University General Education Breadth (CSU GE-Breadth and CSU GE-Breadth for STEM)